andrew867/LuxPower-Advanced/README.md

 @elementzonline Did the amazing work of writing the Python code to link from HA to the Lux inverter, it was a paid gig but he is incredible!

 # BUGS
 I'm aware that inverters sold in South Africa have issues right now.
-If you do please let me know I'm working on a solution!
+If you do have issues or you want to use it please let me know I'm working on a solution!